Dennis F. Thompson: Biography

 At Harvard, Thompson served as Associate Provost (1996–2001) and as the Senior Adviser to the then President Lawrence Summers (2001–04).
 He also twice acted as Provost (1998, 2001–02).
-In these roles, he chaired groups that formulated the original plans for the development of the new campus in Allston, created a new policy on intellectual property to deal with digital works, wrote the first policy to regulate the university’s relationships with outside commercial enterprises, and revised rules that govern the outside activities of faculty members, including their participation in online educational ventures.
+In these roles, he chaired groups that formulated the original plans for the development of the new campus in Allston, created a new policy on intellectual property to deal with digital works, wrote the first policy to regulate the university's relationships with outside commercial enterprises, and revised rules that govern the outside activities of faculty members, including their participation in online educational ventures.
 He also played a key role in the negotiations that led to the creation of the Radcliffe Institute for Advanced Study in 2000.

 In 2007, Thompson stepped down as director of the Edmond J. Safra Center for Ethics.
 He left the Center with one of the largest endowments of any center at Harvard.
 His successor was Lawrence Lessig, a prominent law professor who had been a Fellow at the Center ten years earlier.
 In 2015 Danielle Allen, a distinguished scholar at the Institute for Advanced Study in Princeton, replaced Lessig.
-In 2013, Thompson retired from Harvard, but he continues his work and association with the Center as an emeritus professor.
+In July 2023, Eric Beerbohm succeeded Allen as the center's fourth director.
+In 2013, Thompson retired from Harvard, but continued his work and association with the Center as an emeritus professor.
+Thompson died on March 30, 2025, in Peterborough, New Hampshire.